-Show of hands: How many people yawn when they see New York style cheesecake on a menu?
-I’ll munch it down as much as the next person, but I wouldn't order it in a restaurant if I had the choice of something more interesting.
+I yawn when I see New York cheesecake on the menu.
+I’ll munch it down as much as the next person if there's a piece in front of me but long for something more interesting.

 This cheesecake, adapted from Diana Henry’s “Crazy Water Pickled Lemons,” brings the unexpected tartness of the yogurt and the silkiness of crème fraiche into one glorious bite.
 Paired with oranges soaked in cardamom syrup and topped with crushed pistachio, it packs together citrus flavor with a creaminess and crunchiness that is attention-grabbing and delicious.